balena-io/balena-cli/doc/cli.markdown

 # Push

-## push &#60;applicationOrDevice&#62;
+## push &#60;fleetOrDevice&#62;

-Start a build on the remote balenaCloud build servers, or a local mode device.
+Build release images on balenaCloud servers or on a local mode device.

 When building on the balenaCloud servers, the given source directory will be sent to the remote server.
 This can be used as a drop-in replacement for the